 Text description provided by the architects.

-Utilising the vision of arts philanthropist Judith Neilson, the building is a partnership of architecture and artistic fields.
+Direct from the unique vision of arts philanthropist Judith Neilson, the building is a partnership of architecture and artistic fields.

 The intention is to have the spaces working together, to have visual arts interwoven with the performing arts.
 Two architects bring the design together: John Wardle Architects designed the gallery in the east wing and Durbach Block Jaggers designed the performance space.
 The components are linked centrally by a courtyard and garden.